Mau Mau rebellion: Mau Mau warfare

 The Mau Mau command, contrary to the Home Guard who were stigmatised as "the running dogs of British Imperialism", were relatively well educated.
 General Gatunga had previously been a respected and well-read Christian teacher in his local Kikuyu community.
 He was known to meticulously record his attacks in a series of five notebooks, which when executed were often swift and strategic, targeting loyalist community leaders he had previously known as a teacher.

 The Mau Mau military strategy was mainly guerrilla attacks launched under the cover of darkness.
 They used improvised and stolen weapons such as guns, as well as weapons such as machetes and bows and arrows in their attacks.
 They maimed cattle and, in one case, poisoned a herd.

 In addition to physical warfare, the Mau Mau rebellion also generated a propaganda war, where both the British and Mau Mau fighters battled for the hearts and minds of Kenya's population.
 Mau Mau propaganda represented the apex of an 'information war' that had been fought since 1945, between colonial information staff and African intellectuals and newspaper editors.
 The Mau Mau had learned much from - and built upon - the experience and advice of newspaper editors since 1945.
 In some cases, the editors of various publications in the colony were directly involved in producing Mau Mau propaganda.
 British Officials struggled to compete with the 'hybrid, porous, and responsive character' during the rebellion, and faced the same challenges in responding to Mau Mau propaganda, particularly in instances where the Mau Mau would use creative ways such as hymns to win and maintain followers.
 This was far more effective than government newspapers; however, once colonial officials brought the insurgency under control by late 1954, information officials gained an uncontested arena through which they won the propaganda war.

 Women formed a core part of the Mau Mau, especially in maintaining supply lines.
 Initially able to avoid the suspicion, they moved through colonial spaces and between Mau Mau hideouts and strongholds, to deliver vital supplies and services to guerrilla fighters including food, ammunition, medical care, and of course, information.
 Women such as Wamuyu Gakuru, exemplified this key role.
 An unknown number also fought in the war, with the most high-ranking being Field Marshal Muthoni.

+However, historical accounts often lack nuance in terms of female experience within the Mau Mau rebellion, and they did not consult female memories until a quarter of a century later.
+Most women acted as mothers and sisters, which proved crucial to the war effort of Mau Mau.
+They rarely became fighters themselves, but the war consequently facilitated autonomy, as if often familiar of gender relations during wartime.
+However, female pain and oppression still accompanied the rebellion.
+One account from Wangui, the Kabutini or 'little platoon' who was assigned to look after Njama's needs, accepted the household and sexual duties that Mau Mau required from her stating: 'Wherever I might go under the sun, I think these same duties would follow me.'